-WHEREAS, in 2014, Dr. Jon Jarvis, then, director of the National Park Service also made his way to Chicago to see the
+WHEREAS, in 2014, Dr. Jon Jarvis, then, director of the National Park Service also made his way to Chicago to see the museum and meet Dr. Lyn Hughes; and

 WHEREAS, in February 2015, President Barack Obama designated the historic Pullman District a national monument; and